Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 Prayag is the primary spot for the first hair-offering ritual before Pind Daan.

-Support for Tamil and South Indian Families
+Support for Tamil and South Indian Families in Malaysia

 - Logistical Arrangements: The Prayagwals are primarily located in the Daragunj area near the Sangam and can provide logistical support, including dormitory facilities and overseeing the entire pilgrimage process for visiting families.